-By this time, a radical Christian sect called Christian Identity 8 had established themselves and were the first to stand in nationwide theological protest to these “unholy” changes.
-The Posse Comitatus movement 9 emerged in 1969, only two years after the Supreme Court decision, and four years after the offending immigration law.
+By this time, a radical Christian sect called Christian Identity had established themselves and were the first to stand in nationwide theological protest to these “unholy” changes.
+The Posse Comitatus movement emerged in 1969, only a few years after the Supreme Court decision and the offending civil rights and immigration laws.
 By a decade later, the Posse Comitatus had effectively became the judicial arm, and militia, of the Christian Identity movement.

 While its adherents argued that “the government is nothing but an expansion of the Christian Church” insisting instead that “God himself establishes law” and “common law is Biblical law applied”, they also believed that the unalienable rights of the Constitution belonged to “we the people,” the population mentioned in its Preamble.

 This specifically excluded “the colored races and Jews.”
 Indeed, “we the people” translated for these groups as “the White race, Adamite People and Israel.”
 Here the word Israel was Identity-speak for whites descended from northern Europeans.
 The Biblical tribes of Israel, the Anglo Saxons of medieval England and American whites today — they are all of a piece, a single, holy gene pool.
 The Book of Deuteronomy, the Magna Carta and the Constitution are all seen as God’s law, written only for God’s people: WHITES.